alipala/language-tutor/README.md

 ### 🎛️ Enhanced Semantic VAD Audio Processing

-A sophisticated audio processing system designed to eliminate AI self-hearing and background noise issues in real-time voice conversations, specifically optimized for semantic voice activity detection.
+A sophisticated, **universal audio processing system** designed to eliminate AI self-hearing and background noise issues in real-time voice conversations across **ALL browsers and devices**.
+Specifically optimized for semantic voice activity detection with comprehensive cross-platform compatibility.

 #### 🎯 **Core Problem Solved**
 Traditional voice activity detection can struggle with semantic analysis, leading to: